wiseman-timelord/AppRunner/README.md

 - Tip: To pin a shortcut to the batch file to your taskbar, create a shortcut of AppRunner and then edit the target box to include `cmd.exe /c` before `"DRIVE:\PATH\EXAMPLE.exe"`, then pin the shortcut to the taskbar like normal, and then change the icon to the target program icon.

 ## DEVELOPMENT
-- A second bat AppRunnerMulti-Ba.Bat, renaming the original to AppRunnerSingle-Ba.Bat, so as to cater for processes, that, are multi-instance and leave redundant processes, and the user may wish to have multiple instances of the program running at a time, this will involve checking which ones, have windows or have become background redundant processes, but, unfortunately this will have to wait a while, as its a specific circumstance that happens, involving long sessions of work with multiple instances of the relevant program open.
+- A second bat AppRunnerMulti.Bat, renaming the original to AppRunnerSingle.Bat, so as to cater for processes, that, are multi-instance and leave redundant processes, and the user may wish to have multiple instances of the program running at a time, this will involve checking which ones, have windows or have become background redundant processes, but, unfortunately this will have to wait a while, as its a specific circumstance that happens, involving long sessions of work with multiple instances of the relevant program open.
 - Change to script dir at start, thus simplifying the setup for running an app requiring admin.

 ## DISCLAIMER